AnitaPrimawati/FinalProject_SIB6_Group7/README.md

-# Final Project Data Sphere 7B
+# Final Project Sentiment Analysis Pipeline

 This project aims to build a data pipeline using Airflow, Docker, MongoDB, Sentiment Analysis, and PostgreSQL for data extraction, transformation, and loading processes.